The Law on Personal Data Protection – A Few Guidelines On How To Get Compliant

 If the personal data is incomplete, taking into account the processing purpose, the data subject is entitled to supplement their personal data.

-The data subject is entitled to file a request to the controller for the erasure of their personal data by the controller.
+The data subject has the right to request the deletion of their personal data from the controller.

 The controller is obliged to erase the personal data if: